 Power BI is a cloud-based business analytics service from Microsoft that enables anyone to visualize and analyze data, with better speed, understanding an efficiency.
 It is a powerful as well as a flexible tool for connecting with and analyzing a wide variety of data.
 Apart from the various visualization advantages that Power BI offers, it has an amazing out of the box connection capabilities like easily integrating with Databases.
 This offers increased advantages regarding functionalities and comes in handy for Data Scientists who are used to working in SQL.
 Power BI provides an optimized, live connector to SQL Server so that we can easily create charts, reports, and dashboards by directly working with a large amount of data.

-Since this article will be focused only on SQL with Power BI, it is suggested to go through the following existing DataCamp course and tutorial which serve as an excellent primer to SQL:
+Since this article will be focused only on SQL with Power BI, we suggest going through the following existing DataCamp courses and tutorial, which serve as an excellent primer:

 Table of Contents

 - 2. PowerBI Desktop